Some times getting a traffic ticket

 months your license must be suspended

+for 6 months.
 To see a complete

 chart of how many points each type of